Effective Treatment for Co-Occurring Disorders

 What are the Types of Eating Disorders?

-Eating disorders are diagnosed with criteria in the diagnostic and statistical manual of mental disorders (DSM).
+Eating disorders are diagnosed with criteria in the Diagnostic and Statistical Manual (DSM) of mental and behavioral disorders.
 Currently, the most recent version of the DSM is the DSM-5.
 In the DSM-5, there are various eating disorder diagnoses.
 Icarus Behavioral Health treats a range of these conditions, including the following common eating disorders.

 Anorexia Nervosa (AN)